 Ashford Chace is nestled beneath the Hangers at Steep and adjacent to The Hangers Way occupying a prominent position in an area referred to as "Little Switzerland" with panoramic views and within the South Downs National Park.
 The village of Steep is a short distance to the North West of the desirable market town of Petersfield.
 Petersfield offers a comprehensive range of shopping, leisure and schooling opportunities, including a twice weekly market held on the town square.
 There are excellent schools located within the town, such as The Petersfield School, Churcher's College and Bedales.
 Petersfield also has a mainline railway station on the Portsmouth to London Waterloo line, with trains to the capital taking around an hour.

-We understand the lease length is 999 years from 1999.
+We understand the Lease Length is 999 years from 1999 and the Service Charge is £299.86 per month

 Petersfield often features on lists of the best places to live and work and was recently voted one of the top 10 most desirable market towns in England; The Guardian went so far as to describe Petersfield as ‘a commuter’s Nirvana, the urban equivalent of a foot rub and a G&T’.We have a delightful choice of properties in the area, from beautiful character cottages, some dating back 500 years, to coach house style homes and large rural retreats to modern family homes.
 There’s also a thriving rental market here as the convenient location, attractive setting and abundant facilities make this an excellent base for those working in the wider area or simply wanting a perfect place to raise a family.